Job Placement Office - Internships & Careers

 What to do if the intern has an accident during the internship

-Should the intern have an accident, the host company must inform the sending university within 24 hours by sending the following documents to this address email@example.com:
+In case of accident, the host company must inform the sending university within 24 hours by sending the following documents to te email: firstname.lastname@example.org:

-- a) medical certificate issued by A&E or doctor who examined the patient;
+- medical certificate issued by A&E or doctor who examined the patient;

-- b) brief report on the circumstances of the accident.
+- brief report on the circumstances of the

-Undergraduates who have to go to companies or organisations to collect data and/or documentation in order to prepare their thesis, can formalise both the host’s and their own position with a procedure which is independent from the internship and without having to have a training project.
+Undergraduates who need to go to companies or organisations to collect data and/or documentation in order to prepare their thesis, can formalise both the host’s and their own position with a procedure which is independent from the internship and without a training project.